r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 I've got this!

 **Holmes:**
-I see you are quite eager to help,{(M) Mr. /(F) Ms. } Fujimaru.
+I see you are quite eager to help,[♂ Mr. /♀ Ms. ] Fujimaru.
 Perhaps even recklessly so.
 But for the moment, I will spare you the lecture.

 ---